People ask all the time – is the ZZ plant poisonous? Here’s the details!

 - Tough under indoor conditions with lower light levels

 - Needs little grooming other than keeping dark green leaves clean and dusted.

 The ZZ plant belongs to the Araceae family known for many great houseplants (philodendron, pothos, spathiphyllum, alocasia) but also for its list of many toxic and poisonous plants.

-The Zanzibar gem has a reputation for being poisonous strictly by its family association.
+ZZ plants have a reputation for being poisonous strictly by its family association.

 As a member of the Araceae family many people ask the question: